Thanks for checking out single-spa! We're excited to hear and learn from you.

 - Follow GitHub's instructions to submit a new Pull Request.

 Discussions about single-spa take place on the single-spa repository's Issues and Pull Requests sections.
 Anybody is welcome to join these conversations.
-There is also a slack community for regular updates.
+There is also a Slack workspace for regular updates.